-2.4.4 Public Notice (Refer to Ministerial Development Regulations, Sections 13&15)
+2.4.4 Public Notice

-Council must, at the applicant's expense (Section 35 (1) of the Urban and Rural Planning Act, 2000), publish a notice in a newspaper circulating in the area of the application and consider any representations or submissions received in response to that advertisement, for the following:
+Council shall, at the applicant's expense, publish a notice in a newspaper circulating in the area of the application, or by any other means approved by the Local Governance and Land Use Planning Division, and consider any representations or submissions received in response to that advertisement, for the following:

 1. A change in a non-conforming use; notice of an application to change a non-conforming use shall be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, and a minimum of seven (7) days shall be provided for persons to respond.
-(Minister's Development Regulations-see Appendix); 2.
-A proposed development is listed as a discretionary use; notice of an application regarding a proposed discretionary use be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, this may include providing notice given directly to persons whose land is in the immediate vicinity of the land that is subject to the proposed discretionary use, and a minimum of seven (7) days shall be provided for persons to respond. - 1.
-3. A Planned Unit Development is proposed; Council shall publish a notice in a newspaper circulating in the area or by other reliable means as deemed appropriate by Council, give public notice, and shall provide a minimum of fourteen (14) days for persons to respond;
+(Minister's Development Regulations 3/01-see Appendix D);

-4. If Council determines that the public should be notified of an application; notice of the application shall be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, and a minimum of seven (7) days shall be provided for persons to respond; 5.
+2. A proposed development is listed as a discretionary use; notice of an application regarding a proposed discretionary use be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, this may include providing notice given directly to persons whose land is in the immediate vicinity of the land that is subject to the proposed discretionary use, and a minimum of seven (7) days shall be provided for persons to respond.
+3. A Planned Unit Development is proposed; Council shall publish a notice in a newspaper circulating in the area or by other reliable means as deemed appropriate by Council, give public notice, and shall provide a minimum of fourteen (14) days for persons to respond; 4.
+If Council determines that the public should be notified of an application; notice of the application shall be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, and a minimum of seven (7) days shall be provided for persons to respond; 5.
 A Planning Impact Analysis is proposed; Council shall publish a notice in a newspaper circulating in the area or by other reliable means as deemed appropriate by Council, give public notice, and shall provide a minimum of fourteen (14) days for persons to respond; 6.
-A variance: written notice of a variance application shall be given directly to persons whose land is in the immediate vicinity of the land that is the subject of the variance who are likely to be affected (Minister's Development Regulations-see Appendix) and a minimum of seven (7) days shall be provided for persons to respond;
+A variance: written notice of a variance application shall be given directly to persons whose land is in the immediate vicinity of the land that is the subject of the variance who are likely to be affected (Minister's Development Regulations 3/01-see Appendix D) and a minimum of seven (7) days shall be provided for persons to respond.